-Some choose a person they known, e.g. a friend or family member, because they want their child to be in contact with his bio-dad, or because they want him to have an uncle-like role on the child's life.
+Some choose a person they know, e.g. a friend or family member, because they want their child to be in contact with his bio-dad, or because they want him to have an uncle-like role in the child's life.
 In some cases, the intended father might want his brother to be their sperm donor to still share some percentage of DNA with that of the child.

 Others place special attention on the donor's academic level and talents.
 Most fertility clinics and sperm banks require a minimum educational background for a candidate to be eligible.

 Once the sperm bank or clinic has been chosen and their policies thoroughly analyzed, the next step would lie in the hands of the patients.

 How much does getting a sperm donor cost?

 It depends on whether you want an anonymous or an open donor, and the type of profile (extended or basic, long or brief, etc.).

 Although it depends on the country, the cost of IUI with an anonymous sperm donor ranges from €800 to €1,500.
 To this we should add the fertility medications for mildly stimulating the recipient's cycle: about €300 on average.
 In the case of donor-sperm IVF, the average cost is €3,000 to €5,000, which increases to €7,000 or more if donor eggs are needed too.